RiftValleySoftware/RVS_Spinner/README.md

 ![The Third Tab with Rotation Compensation On](https://riftvalleysoftware.com/RVS_Spinner/img/Tab2-Comp.png)

-The third tab is demonstrates rotation.
+The third tab demonstrates rotation.
 The slider controls the rotation, and the enclosing view is shown as a slightly darker square.

  The above image shows rotation compensation on.
 Note that the center icon is vertical, despite the fact that the control is rotated.